freshehrteam/SBRI-Care-home/docs/index.md

 These templates aim to provide a comprehensive care data set based on a combination of regularly routinely collected care home data, common 'care plan' data and trusted assessment / transfer of care data.

+The open-source data models so far developed, as openEHR archetypes and templates, are in the [models](https://github.com/freshehrteam/SBRI-Care-home/tree/main/models) folder.

 Registering for Apperta CKM template reviews

 To register for template reviews, please [sign up here](https://ckm.apperta.org/ckm/).